Exporting Kubernetes availability monitor metrics¶

 0means the check isUNHEALTHY1means the check isHEALTHY

-When exported to Prometheus format (via an OTEL collector with Prometheus exporter), the metrics will look similar to:
+When exported to Prometheus format (via an OTEL collector with a Prometheus exporter, or directly via Pushgateway), the metrics look similar to:

 # HELP healthy Availability monitor metric healthy {: #help-healthy-availability-monitor-metric-healthy }